#BITrashTuesdays: De-littering the Island, quarantine edition!

-A huge shout out to the individuals and families who have been joining our new litter collection effort, #BITrashTuesdays.
-In the past few months, we estimate over 90 hours of effort and more than 800 pounds of trash have been picked up from our roadways!!
+A huge shout out to the individuals and families who joined our litter collection effort, #BITrashTuesdays.
+Over a few months, we estimated over 90 hours of effort and more than 800 pounds of trash were picked up from our roadways!!
 That’s amazing!!

-If you would like to join us for this effort, which we are calling #BITrashTuesdays because we started it as a weekly thing to do on a Tuesday (but you can participate any day of the week), it’s easy to do: grab folks quarantined with you, gloves, and a trash bag.
-Thanks to Bainbridge Disposal, Kitsap County trash bags with special labeling are available weekdays 8am-3pm on the patio of the Sportsman Club office at 9423 NE Business Park Ln.
-Take only what you need, and once full of litter, set beside a curbside trash can (get permission if it’s not your can) for free pick-up on trash day.
-BI Zero Waste is also lending litter grabbers for the duration of the home-stay period.
+If you would like to join us for this effort, which we are calling #BITrashTuesdays because we started it as a weekly thing to do on a Tuesday (but you can participate any day of the week), it’s easy to do: grab friends, gloves, and a trash bag.
+BI Zero Waste can lend out waste grabbers if you would like to borrow one.
 Contact us to request to borrow them.